billbuchanan/csn09112/week03_ns/labs/README.md

 <!--- Ensure you have snort installed by running `snort -h`. --->
 <!---If you have installation issues, run a `sudo apt-get update` first.

 Now write a Snort rule to detect an incorrect login on FTP (and thus detect a possible Hydra scan on the server).
-Hint, you need to detect “530” in the Port 21 connection.
+Hint: you need to detect “530” in the Port 21 connection.

 Which rule have you used: